SivaTeja36/SivaTeja36/README.md

 ## 💞️ Collaboration
 I’m looking to collaborate on:
-- Open-source projects related to Python and FastAPI
+- Open-source projects related to Python
 - Data science projects that involve real-world data applications
 - Any coding challenges or hackathons!